bsteen/markov-tweet-generator/README.md

 Python 3 must be installed for the `get_tweets.py` script to run.
 This API needs to be installed: `sudo pip3 install tweepy`
 Twitter API keys from `get_tweets.py` have been purposely removed.
 You must provide your own!
-Tested to work on GNU/Linux.
+Tested to work on Linux Mint 18.

 ## How To Use
 To compile the program, type: `make`